 Teaching salaries and living expenses in the United States

-Teachers in our program receive a full-time teaching salary from the host school district and typically budget to pay for their own living expenses in the U.S. from the teaching salary including such costs as renting housing, leasing or purchase a car and food.
-Teaching salaries and living expenses in the U.S. will vary considerably due to a number of factors such as years of teaching experience, teaching location, family size and other lifestyle choices.
+Ambassadors in our program receive a full-time teaching salary from the host school district, and typically budget to pay for their own living expenses in the US from the teaching salary, including such costs as renting housing, leasing or purchasing a car and food.
+Teaching salaries and living expenses in the US will vary considerably due to a number of factors such as years of teaching experience, teaching location, family size and other lifestyle choices.

-Therefore, it is important that teachers plan carefully for these living expenses prior to coming to the U.S. Participate will provide teachers who accept a teaching position additional information on anticipated salary and local living expenses.
+Therefore, it is important that teachers plan carefully for these living expenses prior to coming to the US.
+Participate Learning will provide teachers who accept a teaching position additional information on anticipated salary and local living expenses.